speedment/speedment-doc/pages/speedment_examples.md

 " %}

 #### Semantic Joins
 Semantic joins creates a separate specialized `Stream` with tuples of entities that can be joined dynamically.
-Here is how we could create a Map that holds which Language is spoken in a Film using semantic joins:
+The following example creates a `Map` that holds which `Language` is spoken in a `Film` using semantic joins:
 ``` java
 Join<Tuple2<Film, Language>> join = joinComponent
     .from(FilmManager.IDENTIFIER)